fastpack/fastpack.github.io/docs/get-started.md

   used in production mode;
 - utilize the persistent cache to speed up the building when restarted;
 - watch for file changes and rebuild;
-- [transpile](transpilers.md) minimum required of non-stadrad features to work in evergreen browsers (React JSX, strip Flow, object spread & class properties/decorators);
+- [transpile](transpilers.md) minimum required of non-standard features to work in evergreen browsers (React JSX, strip Flow, object spread & class properties/decorators);
 - interoperate with the most common [Webpack loaders](webpack-loaders.md) to